zc277584121/evalparrot/README.md

 ## How to use?

 - Step 1:
-And install kilt, and it's dependency into pip:
+  Install kilt, and it's dependency into pip:

 ```shell
 git clone https://github.com/facebookresearch/KILT.git
 cd KILT